Arsenikki/dpkg-dependency-tracker/README.md

 3. Select the wanted DPKG status file
 4. Upload & processing may take couple of seconds, as the cluster has relatively weak hardware
 5. The UI updates and the Debian package information is shown! :sunrise:
+6. Dependency buttons in blue are clickable, which takes user to that package.
+Dependencies not found in the package list are gray.

 ### Run in a local environment with Docker
 1. Run `docker-compose up` from the project root folder